Ray16/site-specific-chemical-similarity/README.md

 - pymatgen

 The <em>data.csv</em> file should contain the following two columns:
-1. `formula`, the chemical formula of the compound
+1. `formula`, chemical formulae of compounds
-2. `property`, the materials property of interest
+2. `property` the materials property of interest

 ## Running the script
 The script can be run using just one line of code: